BoldGrid/w3-total-cache/readme.txt

 = I don't understand what a CDN has to do with caching, that's completely different, no? =

 Technically no, a CDN is a high performance cache that stores static assets (your theme files, media library etc) in various locations throughout the world in order to provide low latency access to them by readers in those regions.
+Use Total Cache to accelerate your site by putting your content closer to your users with our many CDN integrations including Cloudflare, StackPath, AWS and more.

 = How do I use an Origin Pull (Mirror) CDN? =
 Login to your CDN providers control panel or account management area.
 Following any set up steps they provide, create a new "pull zone" or "bucket" for your site's domain name.
 If there's a set up wizard or any troubleshooting tips your provider offers, be sure to review them.
 In the CDN tab of the plugin, enter the hostname your CDN provider provided in the "replace site's hostname with" field.
 You should always do a quick check by opening a test file from the CDN hostname, e.g. http://cdn.domain.com/favicon.ico.
 Troubleshoot with your CDN provider until this test is successful.